 There will be no junior room at this event

 Upcoming ADT-NJ Workshop

 Sunday, January 30, 2022

 at NJ School of Ballet - Florham Park, NJ

 *ADT-NJ Member Dues must be current in order to receive the Priority Registration Link via email

 + Subject to Availability.
-We reserve the right to close all rooms as they become full or cancel rooms with insufficient enrollment.
-Absolutely no changes or refunds will be allowed after the workshop registration closes one week prior to the workshop.
+We reserve the right to close the class as it becomes full or cancel class with insufficient enrollment.
+Absolutely no changes or refunds will be allowed after the workshop registration closes two weeks prior to the workshop.